 Thus, the underlying assumption of the Medicine of Mercy was that in this new epoch, man was in a different state from where he had been during the era of the anathema.
 As such, he was no longer helped by the charity of anathema, since he was not only recognizing his own errors, but even progressing in some sense toward a higher state of being or consciousness.
 As Dignitatis Humanae puts it, “[a] sense of the dignity of the human person has been impressing itself more and more deeply on the consciousness of contemporary man.”
 Or as Gaudium et Spes says, “Modern man is on the road to a more thorough development of his own personality, and to a growing discovery and vindication of his own rights.”
 It was believed that this was a radically “new age of human history” (Gaudium et Spes 54) for mankind, and thus a new approach was necessary.

-The optimism of Pope John and Vatican II concerning a new epoch of man where he did not need the charity of anathema implied — at the very least — that man had changed his natural state of sickness and inclination to evil to some sort of healthier condition.
+The optimism of Pope John and Vatican II concerning a new epoch of man where he did not need the charity of anathema seemed to imply that man had changed his natural state of sickness and inclination to evil to some sort of healthier condition.
 Von Hildebrand exposed his folly when he proclaimed that “Christ alone has changed history essentially” and that:

 … [t]erms such as nineteenth century man or modern man are ambiguous.
 No such universal exist; there are only intellectual and cultural trends that have a transitory dominance.
 The idea of modern man as a norm to which we all should conform is either deceitful or meaningless.
 Even if understood only as a bearer of a temporarily prevalent mentality, modern man can never be a norm for us[.] …